jrs-innovation-center/CODEcampAS/README.md

-# CODECampKids AfterSchool Course Documentation
+# CODEcamp After School Course Documentation

 CODEcamp After School is a weekday code education program that allows middle school students to explore their creativity by learning the fundamentals of web development through project-based learning.

 CODEcamp After School offers middle school kids a challenging, age appropriate, project-based experience that translates into real skill building while reinforcing the core STEM concepts they are learning in their other classes.
 The program will be offered as an after school program for 90 minutes, four days a week.

-This github repository uses [codecampkit](https://github.com/jrs-innovation-center/codecampkit) to generate a course work website for the after school program.
+This GitHub repository uses [codecampkit](https://github.com/jrs-innovation-center/codecampkit) to generate a course work website for the after school program.